 So we can imagine the astonishment—and fear—felt by superstitious villagers nearby when, in 1974, the first of the warriors came to light.
 This part of the story is well known, and has been repeated by guides in one form or another to the 90 million Chinese and 15 million foreign visitors who have made the pilgrimage to Lintong since the first museum housing the warriors was opened in 1979.
 In the midst of a drought in March 1974, which threatened that year’s income from fruit-farming, six brothers named Wang who owned the orchard under which the pits then lay hidden decided to dig a new well.
 Just one meter down they reached something solid which they assumed to be an old brick kiln, but after a few days they had dug a broad deep hole.
 Then, to their surprise, fragments of pottery began to emerge as they worked, and, quite suddenly, a terracotta head whose eyes and appearance frightened them.
 When clay limbs, entire torsos, and bronze arrowheads were revealed, they realized they were finding ancient relics such as other farmers and grave-robbers had come across closer to the mausoleum in earlier decades.
 Their first thought was to make some quick money by selling their finds to collectors or recycling the money as scrap.
 They could have no idea of the scale of what still lay underground.
 The spot where the brothers dug down and made their first discovery is still shown to visitors by guides in Pit 1 today.

 Their finds were so numerous that word rapidly spread through nearby villages and soon reached the ear of Zhao Kangmin, the curator of a small museum in Lintong.
 He had himself found three figures of crossbow archers a few years earlier, and when he visited the site of the discoveries he recognized that the brick and other objects were from the Qin period.
 He took some of the finds to his museum to begin some simple cleaning and restoration; he also located and bought back metal objects which had been sold for scrap.
 No one else guessed their real potential value.
 Credulous villagers were worried in case these finds should bring disaster or just bad luck on them; some believed they were figures of demons or deities linked to sickness and epidemics, and they even burned incense to protect themselves.
 There were also other kinds of fear.
-Zhao himself was concerned that so soon after the Cultural Revolution, one of whose tenets was to eradicate ancient imperial relics, the newly discovered objects would be destroyed by nervous officials as so many had been in the previous decade.“To their surprise, fragments of pottery began to emerge as they worked, and, quite suddenly, a terracotta head whose eyes and appearance frightened them.”
+Zhao himself was concerned that so soon after the Cultural Revolution, one of whose tenets was to eradicate ancient imperial relics, the newly discovered objects would be destroyed by nervous officials as so many had been in the previous decade.

 At first, the news spread no further.